 - Dress Style:

-Striking gold lamé suit, normally worn over a bright red ruffled shirt (sometimes swapped for a translucent lilac or blueish one).
+Striking gold lamé suit, normally worn over a bright red ruffled shirt (though early shows featured a crinkly purple one).
 Glittery gold platform boots.
 Wore a sparkly red suit on Jimmy Kimmel's (RED) Special in 2016.
 Maintains a ghostly complexion and contrasts this with blood-red lipstick, dark